ameli/imate/docs/InterpolateTraceOfInverse.rst

 ==========

 ------------------------------------------------------------------------------------------
-Parameters for :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>` Class
+Parameters for :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>` Class
 ------------------------------------------------------------------------------------------

-The :mod:`TraceInv.InterpolateTraceOfInverse` class accepts the following attributes as input argument.
+The :mod:`imate.InterpolateTraceOfInverse` class accepts the following attributes as input argument.

 .. attribute:: A
    :type: numpy.ndarray, or scipy.sparse.csc_matrix